Guesswhoitis/RaySo-Linker/README.md

-# RaySo-Linker
+# Ray.so Linker
-An open source plugin for JetBrains IDE's that allows the user to highlight code and quickly generate Ray.so links
+An open source plugin for JetBrains IDE's that allows the user to generate code screenshots using ray.so